 Street.
-A general term denoting a public way for purposes of vehicular travel, including the entire area within the right-of-way.
+A general term denoting a public way for purposes of vehicular travel, including the entire area within the right of way.
 The term "street" also includes the terms highway, parkway, road, thoroughfare, avenue, boulevard, lane, court, place, and other such terms.
 Streets are classified in the Greenwood Comprehensive Plan based upon function and traffic volumes.
-Pursuant to the Greenwood Comprehensive Plan may be classified as cul-de-sac, local, collector, secondary, primary, arterial, expressway, or freeway.
+Pursuant to the Greenwood Comprehensive Plan may be classified as cul de sac, local, collector, secondary, primary, arterial, expressway, or freeway.
+A public thoroughfare, including a road, highway, drive, lane, avenue, place, boulevard, and any other thoroughfare that affords vehicular access to abutting property.

 Street, Classification.
 For the purpose of providing for the development of the streets, highways, and rights-of-way in the City, and for their future improvement, reconstruction, realignment, and necessary widening, including provision for curbs and sidewalks, each existing street, highway, and right-of-way, and those located on approved and filed plats, have been designated on the Official Map of the City or Thoroughfare Plan and classified therein.
 The classification of each street, highway, and right-of-way, is based upon its location in the respective district or zones of the City and its present and estimated future traffic volume and its relative importance and function as specified in the Comprehensive Plan and/or its Thoroughfare Plan component.
 The required improvements shall be measured as set forth for each street classification on the Official Map.

 Street, Dead-end.
 A local street open at one end only and without a special provision for a vehicle turnaround.
+See "Dead-end Street"

 Street Frontage.
 The distance for which a lot line of a zone lot adjoins a public street, from one lot line intersecting said street to the furthest distant lot line intersecting the same street.
+The distance along which a property line of a lot abuts the right-of-way of an adjacent street.

 Street, Frontage.
-A local street or road auxiliary parallel to another thoroughfare for service to abutting property and adjacent areas, and for control of access.
+A local street or road auxiliary road parallel to another thoroughfare for service to abutting property and adjacent areas, and for control of access.
 (Sometimes also called a "marginal access street".)